Learn how to define, track, and optimize procurement KPIs to drive cost savings, mitigate risk, and deliver strategic value.

 Procurement performance measurement offers a plethora of benefits — from reducing costs to improving supplier relationships.

-Here are five key reasons why you should be tracking procurement metrics:
+Here are seven key reasons why you should be tracking procurement metrics:

 With procurement KPIs in place, organizations can gain better visibility into their spend patterns across categories, business units, and suppliers.
 This enables you to identify opportunities for spend consolidation, supplier negotiation, and overall cost reduction.